alexcarriero/class_imbalance_project/results/README.txt

                           for each simulation iteration.

        rep_check        : one file per iteration, storing test values from simulated data so reproducibility may be assessed.

+       NOTE: the content of each of these four folders is detailed in file OUTPUT.txt: simulation_code > own_device > sim_results < OUTPUT.txt.

    simulation_results > recalibrated_results